chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 These security mechanisms can protect peers who continue to use the AUTH_SYS RPC auth flavor, which is not cryptographically secure, on open networks.
-This document introduces several RPC auth pseudo-flavors and other mechanisms that an RPC service can use to indicate transport layer security requirements for accessing that service.
+This document introduces RPC auth pseudo-flavors that an RPC service can use to indicate transport layer security requirements for accessing that service, and a mechanism the service can use to enforce those requirements.

 --- note_Note